LLM Collaboration With Multi-Agent Reinforcement Learning: Experiments

-Table~\ref{tab:coder_generation} presents a performance comparison between MAGRPO and baselines on HE and CHE.
-Speed is measured in tokens per second on a GeForce RTX 5090, and pass@k is shown in percentage.
-By GRPO fine-tuning, the performance of \textit{Qwen2.5-Coder-3B} model only improves slightly as the logic of test problems differs substantially from that in the training set.
-Although the naive concatenation method exhibits high generation speed, it has lower test pass rates than a single model, as the main agent may rely on incorrect assumptions about the auxiliary function.
-In the sequential pipeline, the main agent can access the auxiliary function and compensate for its weaknesses, improving robustness but at the cost of slower inference.
-The one-round discussion method involves more communication between agents, but its effectiveness remains limited due to the potential misaligned cross-adaptation issue.
-MAGRPO-ST incorporates diverse cooperation schemes that improve robustness, thereby obtaining higher unit pass rates.
-In MAGRPO-MT, an external model can provide additional feedback that further strengthens cooperation.
-As a result, MAGRPO-MT achieves the highest pass rates and total return across most pass@k metrics.
+Table~\ref{tab:coder_generation} presents a performance comparison between MAGRPO and baselines on both HE and CHE.
+By GRPO fine-tuning, the performance of \textit{Qwen2.5-Coder-7B} model only improves slightly as the logic of test problems differs substantially.
+Compared to a single model, the naive concatenation method has lower test pass rates, as the main agent may generate code based on incorrect assumptions about auxiliary functionality.
+In the sequential pipeline method, the main agent can provide a backup for the auxiliary function when it identifies potential vulnerabilities, thereby improving the test pass rate.
+However, this comes at the cost of slower inference speed.
+Although the one-round discussion method involves more communication between agents, its effectiveness remains limited because the agents’ mutual adaptations to each other’s last responses can become misaligned.
+MAGRPO outperforms all baselines on both CHE and HE by facilitating effective cooperation and leveraging feedback from the external model.
+Additional results, including pass@k, are presented in the Appendix.